ElephantOH/UMT-EDDM/README.md

 ## 🐸 Checkpoint

 Refer to the testing section above to perform inference with the checkpoints.
 PSNR (dB), SSIM (%) and MAE are listed as mean ± std across the test set.

+The paper is currently undergoing blind review.
+If you need weight open source or code open source, please contact us `elephantoh@qq.com`.

 | Dataset | Task      | PSNR         | SSIM         | MAE           | Checkpoint                   |
 |---------|-----------|--------------|--------------|---------------|------------------------------|